skip to Main Content

 Autoplay:

-Video player starts playing a video automatically when the page loads.
+The video player starts playing a video automatically when the page loads.

 Addressability: